codewithjuhi/LearningJava/README.md

 1. Variables and Data Types
 2. Control Statements (if-else, switch-case, loops)
 3. Arrays and ArrayLists
-4. Methods
+4. Methods and Methods Overloading
-5. Methods Overloading
+5. Variable Arguments
+6. Recursion

 Each topic is accompanied by code examples and explanations to reinforce my understanding.